panuozzo77/longest-inactivity-tracker-tgbot/README.md

 The bot will start polling for updates from Telegram.
 You can add it to your groups and start using its commands.

+### Important: Disabling Group Privacy

+For the bot to read all messages in a group, you must disable its "Group Privacy" mode.

+1. Open a chat with `@BotFather` on Telegram.
+2. Send the command `/mybots` and select your bot.
+3. Go to **Bot Settings** -> **Group Privacy**.
+4. Click **"Turn off"**.

+Without this step, the bot will only recognize commands and will not be able to track inactivity.

 ## Bot Commands

 *   `/start` or `/help` - Shows the help message with all available commands.